 Holy Prophet Muhammad (upon whom be blessings and peace) has prophesied about several events that will occur

 just before the advent of the Day of Judgment.
 Among these, the Rasulullah

-(Messenger of God) (upon whom be blessings and peace) has foretold the advent of one of his descendants, the Mahdi (the guided
+(Messenger of God) (upon whom be blessings and peace) has foretold the advent of one of his descendants, the

 one), which will materialize when the believers are severely oppressed in every

 corner of the world.
-He will fight the oppressors, unite the Muslims,
+He will fight the oppressors, calm the trials and

 the history of Islam, a few individuals -- driven either by the desperate state

 of Muslims in their community or a selfish pursuit of power and prestige -- laid